slowlymore3/ChunkGenerationBenchmark/README.md

 0. Download this software
     - Either clone the git repo, or download a zip of the repo from the green "code" button in the top right.
+    - If you downloaded the zip, make sure to extract the zip file into its own directory before proceeding.

 1. Run "Setup.bat"
     - Downloads / Extracts GraalVM
     - Downloads Paper Minecraft server